SKRTEEEEEE/rauth-ui-go/README.md

-# AuthFlow - Authentication as a Service
+# RAuth - Authentication as a Service

 A monolithic backend service built in Go that provides authentication-as-a-service (similar to Clerk).
 It allows clients to integrate OAuth login (Google, GitHub, Facebook, etc.) into their applications through a simple SDK, without managing OAuth credentials themselves.

 ## Project Status

-🚧 **In Development** - Task 2 Complete: Go Module Setup
+🚧 **In Development** - Milestone 2 Complete: Foundation - Server Setup

 ### Completed Milestones
-- ✅ Task 2: Go project initialized with all required dependencies
+- ✅ Task 2.1: Go project initialized with all required dependencies
+- ✅ Task 2.2: Complete project structure created

 ### Current Phase
 Setting up the foundation for the authentication service.